amboar/checklists/README.md

 ### Checklist metadata

-Invocations of `cl run ...` both substitute into the document and export the following variables into the environment of `$EDITOR`:
+Invocations of `cl exec ...` both substitute into the document and export the following variables into the environment of `$EDITOR`:

 - `CL_EXECUTION_SLUG`